WWE in Saudi Arabia: Women's rights

-WWE had been criticized for holding the events without female wrestlers, who were unable to perform in Saudi Arabia between 2014 and 2019 due to the limited rights women have in Saudi Arabia.
-Triple H, WWE's Executive Vice President of Talent, Live Events and Creative, responded to the criticism: "I understand that people are questioning it, but you have to understand that every culture is different and just because you don’t agree with a certain aspect of it, it doesn’t mean it’s not a relevant culture...You can’t dictate to a country or a religion about how they handle things but, having said that, WWE is at the forefront of a women’s evolution in the world and what you can’t do is effect change anywhere by staying away from it....While women are not competing in the event, we have had discussions about that and hope that, in the next few years they will be".
+WWE received criticism for holding the events without female wrestlers, who were unable to perform in Saudi Arabia between 2014 and 2019, due to the country's limitation on women's rights.
+Triple H, WWE's Executive Vice President of Talent, Live Events and Creative, stated: "I understand people are questioning it, but every culture is different and just because you don’t agree with a certain aspect of it, you can’t dictate to a country about how they handle things...
+WWE is at the forefront of a women’s evolution in the world [and] we have had discussions about [women competing] and hope in the next few years, they will".

-Consistent with the change in law for sporting events in 2017, women are in attendance for the events, though only if accompanied by a male guardian.
-This was a major change from previous events, which were only open to men.
-Associated Press noted that this is due to "a series of social changes" by Crown Prince Mohammad bin Salman.

-During the Greatest Royal Rumble, WWE aired a promotional video, which included female wrestlers in their ring gear.
+Consistent with the change in law for sporting events in 2017, women were able to attend WWE events if accompanied by a male guardian.
+This was in response to "a series of social changes" by Crown Prince Mohammad bin Salman, who repealed the previous legislation completely banning women from public events.
+During the Greatest Royal Rumble, WWE aired a promotional video which included female wrestlers in their ring gear.
 The Saudi General Sports Authority issued an apology for "indecent material" that aired at the event.

-During the second show, Crown Jewel (2018), Renee Young provided commentary at the show.
-She did the same at 2019's Super ShowDown.

-Just hours before Super ShowDown on June 7, 2019, reports emerged that WWE were attempting to add a women's match to the card, which would have seen Alexa Bliss face Natalya.
+During the second Crown Jewel event in 2018, Renee Young provided commentary at the show; she reprised her role at 2019's Super ShowDown.
+Hours before 2019's Super ShowDown, reports emerged that WWE were attempting to add a women's match, which would have seen Alexa Bliss face Natalya.
 The two women joined WWE personnel for the trip, but the match was ultimately rejected by the Saudi Arabian government.